The following describes a few core concepts in Azure AD referred to throughout this documentation.

 Note that you cannot interact with other clients or applications across different tenants.

 If you're consuming services from other teams, you will very likely have to stick to the default values.
 If you control all the services in the call-chain in a closed ecosystem, you may choose to use

 The same application in different clusters will result in unique Azure AD clients, with each having their own client IDs and access policies.
 For instance, the following applications in the same

-nav.no tenant will result in separate, unique clients in Azure AD:
+will result in two unique clients being registered in Azure AD.

 An Azure AD client has an associated name within a tenant.
 NAIS uses this name for lookups and identification.

 All clients provisioned through NAIS will be registered in Azure AD using the following naming scheme:

 A scope is a parameter that is set during authorization flows of an end-user to Azure AD (where